DoRAN: Stabilizing Weight-Decomposed Low-Rank Adaptation via Noise Injection and Auxiliary Networks: Methodology

 \paragraph{Auxiliary Networks.} In addition to the term $\tau$, DoRAN further enhances flexibility by implementing the low-rank matrices $\ba$ and $\bb$ through auxiliary networks rather than optimizing them directly:

 where $\ba', \bb'$ are learnable embedding, and $g_{\bb}, g_{\ba}$ are two-layer feedforward networks with the activation $\sigma$.
-In our experiments, the inputs $\bb', \ba'$ and the first layers $\mW_1^\mA, \mW_1^\mB$ are shared between query and value projections in each layer, while $\mW_2^\mA, \mW_2^\mB$ are distinct to emit head-specific adaptation matrices.
-To ensure parameter efficiency and facilitate knowledge sharing across attention heads, this hypernetwork is shared among attention heads in each layer.
+In our experiments, the inputs $\bb', \ba'$ and the first layers $\mW_1^\mA, \mW_1^\mB$ are shared between query and value projections, while $\mW_2^\mA, \mW_2^\mB$ are distinct to emit specific adaptation matrices for the query and value projections.
+To further improve parameter efficiency, this hypernetwork is shared among attention heads in each layer.
 Bringing these components together, we have the following DoRAN updates, whose demonstration can be found in Figure~\ref{fig: doran}:

 \paragraph{Stabilization–Hypernetwork Synergy in DoRAN.} We emphasize that the stabilization noise and the hypernetworks play complementary roles.
 As we will discuss in Section \ref{sec: gradient analysis}, the learnable noise term $\tau$ stabilizes optimization by ensuring that the gradients passed to the low-rank factors remain well-conditioned and preserve both orthogonal and parallel components of the signal.
 On the other hand, the hypernetwork then ensures that these gradients are not used to produce arbitrary low-rank updates, but rather to generate structured and consistent factors.
-In particular, the parameter sharing mechanism acts as an implicit regularizer: rather than producing arbitrary and potentially redundant low-rank solutions, the hypernetwork encourages consistency and reuse of common structure across layers, which has been shown in prior work to improve generalization of learned weights \cite{bertinetto2016learning, ha2017hypernetworks}.
+Motivated by \cite{ha2017hypernetworks} and \cite{bertinetto2016learning}, the parameter sharing mechanism via hypernetworks acts as an implicit regularizer: rather than producing arbitrary and potentially redundant low-rank solutions, which has been proven to improve generalization of learned weights.
+Moreover, as we will show later in Section \ref{section: theory}, the combination of both components is crucial to significantly boost the theoretical low-rank matrices estimation rate.